pinkpong111/network-architecture-theory/README.md

 Residual noise: reducible but never zero (trade-off cutoff limit) Tacit Knowledge: reducible but never zero (resolution limit)

-Three expressions of the same structural constraint.
+These share the same irreducibility structure — each is reducible but never eliminable — though the underlying mechanisms differ.
 ```

 **Cross-validation can partially reclassify Tacit Knowledge**